 - Salary Package: from $88,420 - $94,760 per annum (Level A), plus 9.5% employer's superannuation and annual leave loading.

-- Appointment type: full-time, fixed term (1 year) with possibility of an extension.
+- Appointment type: full-time, fixed term (1 year) with possibility of an extension for a further two years.
 The appointment is expected to commence first half of 2017.

 Position 2 (Research Fellow in Nanoscale Analysis)